MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/8-exercise-detect-threats.md

 1. In the Azure portal, in the **Search resources, services, and docs** text box, enter **virtual machines**, and then select **Enter**.
 2. On the **Virtual machines** page, locate and select the **simple-vm** virtual machine, and then on the header bar, select **Delete**.
 In the **Delete virtual machine** prompt select **Yes**.
+3. In the **Delete virtual machine** prompt, select **Yes** to delete the virtual machine.

 > [!Note]
 > This task creates an incident based on the analytics rule that you created in Task 1.
-Incident creation can take up to 5 minutes.
+Incident creation can take up to 15 minutes.
 You can proceed with rest of the steps of this unit and then observe the results at later time.

 ### Task 3: Create an analytics rule from an existing template